 However, a good location must be weighed against the availability or lack of cargo handling service available at these two airports.
-Spokane International Airport has the ability to ground handle a large B747 or MD 11 freighter, but the ground-handling capabilities at Grant consider the need to develop warehouse services and 3PLs that will allow forwarders to break down containers that are off-loaded from charter aircraft, or to consolidate shipments for outbound service.
+Spokane International Airport has the ability to ground handle a large B747 or MD 11 freighter, but and Grant County International Airport recently acquired ground handling equipment to accommodate widebody aircraft.
+Beyond ground handling, each airport must also consider the need to develop warehouse services and 3PLs that will allow forwarders to break down containers that are off-loaded from charter aircraft, or to consolidate shipments for outbound service.